 Genetic risks of triple-negative breast cancer

-The main demographics for triple-negative breast cancer are younger women (between the ages of 40 and 50), African-American and Hispanic women, and people with a BRCA1 mutation.
-About 15% to 20% of women with triple-negative breast cancer have a genetic mutation.
+The main demographics for triple-negative breast cancer diagnosis are younger women (between the ages of 40 and 50), African-American and Hispanic women, and people with a BRCA1 mutation.
+About 15% to 20% of women with a triple-negative breast cancer prognosis have a genetic mutation.
 That means these women are at risk for other cancers and their family members could be at risk for cancers as well.
 Our team encourages women to talk with their providers about genetic counseling and testing.

 Treating triple-negative breast cancer

 Unlike other subtypes of breast cancer that are defined by the presence of certain biomarkers, triple-negative breast cancer is defined by the absence of those markers (estrogen receptors, progesterone receptors and HER2 protein).
 Since other breast cancer treatments are based on targeting biomarkers, the lack of these markers in triple-negative breast cancer makes finding an effective treatment challenging.

 Besides not having targetable biomarkers, one of the other challenges with triple-negative breast cancer treatment has been that chemotherapy treatment options have not changed significantly in the last decade.
 Although it is clear that triple-negative breast cancer is very different from other types of breast cancer, the standard has been to use the same chemotherapy for all subtypes of breast cancers.

 Today, the use of immunotherapy is creating new hope for treating triple-negative breast cancer.
 Research has shown that immunotherapy is very helpful in curing patients with melanoma and lung cancer, but we are now realizing that triple-negative breast cancer is also sensitive to immunotherapy.